 When the culture of the school starts to evolve and the student body successfully meets the expectations set for it, it’s time to celebrate everyone.
 Teachers, staff, and students can work together to decide on these school-wide celebration ideas.

-17. Special assembly
+1. Special assembly

 Bring in a musical guest for the entire school to enjoy.
 Fill the auditorium with students and show a movie on the big screen while they snack on some popcorn.
-There’s no shortage of assembly options, from zoo visitors bringing in some animals for a visit, to touring children’s theater companies putting on a show.
+There’s no shortage of assembly options, from zoo visitors bringing in some animals for a visit to touring children’s theater companies putting on a show.
 You can even take your students on a field trip to a local park, museum, or other place they’ll enjoy.

-18. Faculty versus student competitions
+2. Faculty versus students competitions

 Teachers and students can play against each other as others spectate.
 Popular games include kickball, volleyball, dodgeball, and basketball.

-19. Field day
+3. Field day

 Dedicate a special day to outdoor activities.
-Students will be active and have fun with mini competitions like three-legged races, hula-hoop contests, or any other games you can think of.
+Students will be active and have fun with mini-competitions like three-legged races, hula-hoop contests, or any other games you can think of.

-20. School dance
+4. School dance

 Turn the gym into a dance hall for the last hour of the school day.
 Crank up the music, and let the students move to the beat and have some fun.

-21. Music in the hallways
+5. Music in the hallways

 Play music over the intercom during transition times.
 While they’re between classes or heading to lunch, students will enjoy hearing their favorite (school-appropriate) tunes.

-22. “Shopping” for rewards at a PBIS school store
+6. “Shopping” for rewards at a PBIS school store

 Speaking of choice, giving students the ability to select their reward gives them an important sense of independence.
 If you have a school store, you can set up a process where students can collect points for good behavior and spend those points on rewards.

-Encourage Students to Work on PBIS with Individual, Classroom and School-Wide Incentives
+Encourage students to work on PBIS with individual, classroom, and school-wide incentives

 There are many PBIS celebration ideas that you can try.
-Whether you settle on individual, classroom-based, or school wide activities, the possibilities are truly endless — students can be recognized for their accomplishments in all sorts of ways!
+Whether you settle on individual, classroom-based, or school-wide activities, the possibilities are truly endless—students can be recognized for their accomplishments in all sorts of ways!
 The ultimate goal is to remind and encourage students to keep working hard on their core PBIS values and behavior expectations with school-wide incentives.
 A little recognition can go a long way to motivate your student body to make good choices and strive to meet expectations!

 This article was adapted from a blog post initially developed by the education technology company Classcraft, which was acquired by HMH in 2023.
 The views expressed in this article are those of the author and do not necessarily represent those of HMH.